doritoes/AI-PC-Labs/Edge_AI/README.md

 - Device Manager > Neural Processors
   - You should see Intel(R) AI Boost
 - Task Manager > Performance
-  - Loof for NPU 0 in the sidebar
+  - Look for NPU 0 in the sidebar

 ## Set up Python
 In this step you will set up the Python environment.

 [Python](1_Python.md)

-1. Install Python
-Download Python 3.10 or 3.11 from python.org.

-Crucial: During installation, check the box "Add Python to PATH".

 ## Install OpenVINO
 In this step you will install Intel OpenVINO